 St Mary's Lodge is the only one of the grand early Victorian villas remaining.
 Though it is in a very sorry state indeed, it is hoped that the house's owners and Hackney Council will do whatever it takes to ensure that this last link to an important part of Stoke Newington/Hackney/London history is not lost forever.

 "Linton Lodge", 65 Lordship Road

-Along with Willow Lodge (the other half of the semi), the gardens of the two houses extended almost all the way back to Queen Elizabeth's Walk.
+Along with Willow Lodge, the gardens of the two houses extended almost all the way back to Queen Elizabeth's Walk.
 The houses and gardens together occupied the land that today is the site of the Avigdor Mews residential development and nursery school.

 "Willow Lodge", 67 Lordship Road